ravisantoshgudimetla/kube-usage-scheduler-extender/README.md

 ### Flow
 - Kubernetes scheduler has the concept of scheduler extender where it sends the request to HTTP server before binding a pod to node if extender is enabled.
 The request sent to HTTP server includes pod and nodelist that are filtered.
 - The extender as of now has a filter function which further filters the nodes from nodelist supplied.
 The filtering is based on computation algorithm.
-The computation algorithm as of now is a very simple algorithm which talks to metrics server.
+The computation algorithm as of now is a very simple algorithm which talks to metrics server and get the node information for CPU, memory usage.
 - Once the filtering happens, the HTTP server responds back with node which has the least CPU utilization.

 ## Build and Run